Residence Hall Coordinator (Student Services Professional II)

 The Residence Hall Coordinator (RHC) provides the direction, leadership and management of a student residence hall or apartment complex.
 The RHC works to establish an atmosphere that is conducive to accomplishing the goals and objectives of Residential Education, the mission of the Division of Student Affairs and Campus Diversity and the mission of the University.

-This is a full-time (1.0 time-base), benefits eligible, temporary position anticipated to end on July 12, 2024, with the possibility of reappointment.
+This posting is for two (2) full-time (1.0 time-base), benefits eligible, temporary positions anticipated to end on July 11, 2025, with the possibility of reappointment.
 This position is designated as exempt under FLSA and is not eligible for overtime compensation.
 Standard SDSU work hours are Monday - Friday, 8:00 a.m. to 4:30 p.m., but may vary based on operational needs.
-Incumbents work 11 months per year and are paid over 12 months.

 The individual hired into this role will work on campus at SDSU in San Diego.